-HUMAN RESOURCES ASSOCIATION OF NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011
+CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011 (REVISED IN 2021)

 In these bylaws:

-1.1 ‘Association’ means the Chartered Professionals in Human Resources New Brunswick (CPHRNB).
+1.1 Association: The Chartered Professionals in Human Resources New Brunswick (CPHRNB).

-1.3 ‘Member’ refers to any Member in good standing of the CPHRNB.
+1.3 Member: Any Member in good standing of the CPHRNB.

-1.6 ‘Chapter’ refers to an organization of HR professionals, structured according to these bylaws and generally constituted to meet the needs of Human Resource professionals within a specific geographic location within the Province of New Brunswick.
+1.6 Chapter: An organization of HR professionals structured according to these bylaws and generally constituted to meet the needs of Human Resource professionals within a specific geographic location within the Province of New Brunswick.

-1.8 ‘Director’ refers to a member appointed or elected to serve on a Chapter who may or may not be appointed to serve on the Provincial Council.
+1.8 Director: A member appointed or elected to serve on a Chapter who may or may not be appointed to serve on the Provincial Board.

-1.12 ‘Committee’ means a committee properly struck for a defined purpose to meet the needs of the Association and constituted by either a recognized Chapter or the Provincial Council.
+1.13 Committee: A committee properly struck for a defined purpose to meet the needs of the Association and constituted by either a recognized Chapter or the Provincial Board.

 2.1 Regardless of Chapter affiliation, Members of the CPHRNB are entitled to participate in the activities of any and all Chapters.